EviDep: Trustworthy Multimodal Depression Estimation via Disentangled Evidential Learning: Experiments

 \subsection{Comparisons with the State-of-the-Arts}

-To comprehensively evaluate EviDep, we compare it against a wide range of recent state-of-the-art methods across audio-based, visual-based, and multimodal categories.
+To comprehensively evaluate EviDep, we compare it against a wide range of recent state-of-the-art methods across audio-based, visual-based, and multimodal methods.

-As shown in Table~\ref{tab:result_avec}, EviDep achieves state-of-the-art results on AVEC 2013 with an MAE of 4.91 and RMSE of 6.54.
-On AVEC 2014, EviDep attains the best MAE of 5.02.
-Although VLDSP-TAP-MFB~\cite{9786615} reports a lower RMSE (6.16), our superior MAE highlights a more consistent error reduction across general clinical samples, indicating robust average predictions without overfitting to extreme outliers.
+As shown in Table~\ref{tab:result_avec}, EviDep achieves state-of-the-art performance on AVEC 2013 with an MAE of 4.91 and an RMSE of 6.54.
+On AVEC 2014, EviDep attains the lowest MAE of 5.02, while VLDSP-TAP-MFB~\cite{9786615} reports a lower RMSE of 6.16.
+These results are consistent with the characteristics of structured interactive tasks in the AVEC corpora, where accurate estimation benefits from disentangling subtle behavioral shifts from continuous affective states.
+This is well aligned with the design of our Frequency-aware Feature Extraction (FFE) module.
+By explicitly routing persistent affective baselines and transient micro-behaviors to dedicated experts, FFE effectively disentangles temporal dynamics, enabling the network to capture fine-grained shifts in depression severity.

-Table~\ref{tab:result_daic} presents results on DAIC-WOZ and E-DAIC, two clinical interview corpora annotated with PHQ-8 scores.
-EviDep achieves the lowest RMSE on both benchmarks and the lowest MAE on E-DAIC.
-On DAIC-WOZ, FeDAAM~\cite{he2025feddaam} reports a slightly lower MAE of 3.68 versus our 3.73; however, EviDep attains a substantially better RMSE of 4.39 versus 4.71, suggesting more stable predictions overall.
-Unlike the task-directed AVEC recordings, these semi-directed dyadic interviews contain prolonged non-diagnostic segments and virtual agent interactions, introducing significant modality-specific noise.
-By assigning independent uncertainty estimates to disentangled representations, EviDep dynamically down-weights non-pathological variations during fusion, ensuring robust assessment in unconstrained clinical scenarios.
+Table~\ref{tab:result_daic} presents the comparative evaluation on DAIC-WOZ and E-DAIC, two challenging clinical interview corpora characterized by spontaneous behavioral ambiguity and prolonged non-diagnostic interactions.
+EviDep achieves state-of-the-art performance on E-DAIC with an MAE of 3.72 and an RMSE of 4.60, and achieves the lowest RMSE of 4.39 on DAIC-WOZ.
+Although FedDAAM~\cite{he2025feddaam} reports a marginally lower MAE of 3.68 on DAIC-WOZ, EviDep's substantially lower RMSE of 4.39 is particularly relevant in clinical assessment settings.
+These semi-directed dyadic interviews feature frequent virtual-agent interruptions and silent intervals, introducing severe modality-specific noise that can lead to large predictive errors and consequently higher RMSE in deterministic models.
+In contrast, EviDep leverages its Disentangled Evidential Learning strategy to assign independent epistemic uncertainty estimates to disentangled representations, adaptively down-weighting non-pathological variations and noisy segments during Bayesian fusion.
+This mechanism mitigates large predictive deviations and promotes more robust assessments in complex clinical screening scenarios.